 Food - with the influences of India, Southeast Asia and myriad minority groups the superb Yunnanese cuisine is perhaps the most surprising and varied in China

-Hani rice terraces - now with UNESCO World Heritage status, these rice terraces provide one of the provinces most atonishing sights
+The 1,000 year old Hani rice terraces - now with UNESCO World Heritage status, provide one of China's most atonishing sights

-The old town - also a UNESCO site, the delightful lanes, hidden squares and criss-crossing streams are a sheer delight to explore
+The old town - also a UNESCO site - with its delightful lanes, hidden squares and criss-crossing streams is a sheer delight to explore

-Minority groups - the 56 recognised ethnic groups - many still very traditional make up over 1/3rd of Yunnan's population
+Minority groups - no less than 56 recognised ethnic groups - many still very traditional - make up over 1/3rd of Yunnan's population

 Culture and Customs